 Sean Sands (he/him) is an operations leader and award-winning writer with nearly 25 years of experience in both the public and private sectors.
 He is responsible for the day-to-day management of PRRI’s internal operations and working with the programmatic teams to foster strategic growth.

-Before joining PRRI, Mr. Sands served as chief of staff of the Washington Convention and Sports Authority, the quasi-public agency that owns and/or manages the national capital’s most iconic public-assembly venues and oversees the promotion of the District of Columbia as a leisure and business destination.
-Prior to his Authority appointment, Mr. Sands was an award-winning journalist for The Washington Post Co.’s chain of suburban Washington newspapers, covering city government/local politics, crime and courts, and breaking news in Takoma Park and southeastern Montgomery County, Md.
-He also has an extensive background in strategic communications, working for two of the world’s then-largest public relations agencies during the dot-com boom and starting his career at MCI Communications Corp., where he worked as a program manager on the corporate public relations team, supporting MCI Foundation-driven education-technology and community outreach initiatives.
+Before joining PRRI, Sands served as chief of staff of the Washington Convention and Sports Authority, the quasi-public agency that owns and/or manages the national capital’s most iconic public-assembly venues and oversees the promotion of the District of Columbia as a leisure and business destination.
+Prior to his Authority appointment, Sands was an award-winning journalist for The Washington Post Co.’s chain of suburban Washington newspapers, covering city government/local politics, crime and courts, and breaking news in Takoma Park and southeastern Montgomery County, Md.
+He also has an extensive background in strategic communications, working for two of the world’s then-largest public relations agencies during the dot-com boom.
+Sands started his career at MCI Communications Corp., where he worked as a program manager on the corporate public relations team, supporting MCI Foundation-driven education-technology and community outreach initiatives.

 Sands earned an MBA in organizational leadership from the Johns Hopkins Carey Business School and is a lifetime member of the Beta Gamma Sigma international business honor society.
 He also holds a BA in communications and journalism from the University of Maryland University College, and a certificate in Diversity and Inclusion from the ILR School at Cornell University.
 A native of South Carolina, Sands lives in the U Street neighborhood of Washington, DC, with his husband and their two rescue dogs.